-- 5.4 The HEDNA (2022) identifies that the proportion of households with dependent children in the borough is slightly higher (2.78%) than the England average.
+- The HEDNA (2022) identifies that the proportion of households with dependent children in the borough is slightly higher (2.78%) than the England average.
 This suggests the borough is a relatively attractive place to bring up children.
 In addition, there is expected to be an increase in the number of households with dependent children, especially with three or more children.
 Given the tendency for family households to occupy 3-bedroom housing, it is reasonable to expect continued strong demand for 3+ bedroom homes.
-There is, however, widespread (72%) under-occupation of homes (occupancy rating of 2 or more bedrooms) in the borough for households in the borough living in smaller units in the private rented and Social Rented sectors than the England average. - 5.5 The borough will have to plan for a growth in the number of elderly households and this will commensurately increase the need for both housing to accommodate such households, as well as potentially residential care solutions.
+There is, however, widespread (72%) under-occupation of homes (occupancy rating of 2 or more bedrooms) in the borough for households aged 65 and over.
+Finally, there is a greater proportion of households in the borough living in smaller units in the private rented and Social Rented sectors than the England average. - 5.5 The borough will have to plan for a growth in the number of elderly households and this will commensurately increase the need for both housing to accommodate such households, as well as potentially residential care solutions.
 There are also various households with special needs including disabled people with physical and/or sensory impairments, learning difficulties and mental health needs.